pka/copc-rs/README.md

 ## Writing is still a WIP
-Writing of the octree structure works, so spatial queries in full resolution on copc-rs written files are good.
+Writing of the octree structure seem to work, so spatial queries in full resolution on copc-rs written files should be good.
 BUT the octree levels does not yet contain a similar point distribution as the whole cloud so results from resolution queries on copc-rs written files are wrong.
 This means the written files will look bad in viewers.

-I will look into it when I find time, for now I only need full resolution spatial queries anyway.
+I will look into it when I find time, for now I only need full resolution spatial queries in my current project anyway.
+-oyhj1801

 # copc-rs